-A Canadian Whisky Pioneer, a World Champion figure skater and a kid trying to revive their story.
-This isn’t a story that you have heard before.
+A Canadian Whisky Pioneer, a World Champion figure skater and a kid trying to revive their story walk into a bar...

 John, pictured above, ran the distillery until the time of Canadian Confederation.
 This is when significant whisky taxes were imposed.
 John had priced his whisky so the local farmers who supplied him with grains could afford it.
 Prices were forced up, and business went down.

-John's son, George, went on to become one of Canada's first professional hockey players and World Champion figure skater in 1896.
+John's son, George, went on to become one of Canada's first professional hockey players and World Champion figure skater in 1896 and potentially the first person to take hockey to Europe.
 While George was growing up, he would use his dad's whisky barrels to practice his "fancy skating" jumps, as it was called back in the day.
 George became quite good at jumping these whisky barrels.
 On a frigid winters day, people all across the county came in horse and buggy to see George's showmanship.
 What began as a showcase of his figure skating talents was finished with a jump of twelve whisky barrels.
-The crowd roared as he came down with a smooth landing.